How Do We Trust God, When Everything We Believed Was Fake?

 Lisa: And in the moment what we sometimes need is a community that lifts us up; a community who says they will weep when someone is weeping.
 I’m not going to preach to you like Job’s friends.
 I’m going to sit here quietly with you and share your pain.
 This is one of my main messages to the church these days.
 You don’t understand if you’ve not been there.
 And that’s ok as long as you’re willing to keep your advice to yourself for now and sit and share the pain and pray for her and hold her up and ask how you can help.
 This is going to help them get out of their spiritual crisis.
 It’s one of the best things you can do.
 It’s such a hard journey.

 Anne: Lisa, thank you so much for being here today.
 It is such an honor.
 I have had so many women say that Beyond Betrayal was the book that really helped them.

 Lisa: Thank you.
 It is an honor to be invited to speak with you and to get to know you better.
 I’m so excited about what BTR is doing.
 I’m talking about it to everyone.
 You and your team, keep up the awesome work!

 Anne: Thank you.
-If this podcast is helpful to you, will you please rate it on ITunes.
-Each rating helps increase our visibility in ITunes and helps more women find us.
-Also this podcast is brought to you by your donations.
+This podcast is brought to you by your donations.
 Betrayal Trauma Recovery is a non-profit.
 Please donate today.
 Until next time, stay safe out there!